manjamcmills/Credit_Risk_Analysis/README.md

 All of our models had almost 100% precision for low_risk loans.
 However, they all have low precision for high_risk loans.
 This means that most loans are being classified as "low_risk".
 This is not so good for the banks because the "high_risk" loans are not being caught enough.

 The best precision rate for "high risk" was the AdaBoost model with 0.07.
+This means the following:
-This means that only 7% of the loans that were deemed "high risk" were actually "high risk".
-So 93% of loans that were classified as "high risk" were really "low risk".
+* 7% of the loans that were deemed "high risk" were true "high risk"
+* 93% of loans that were classified as "high risk" were actually "low risk".
+* 100% of the loans that were classfied "low risk" were true "low risk"

 ### Recall / Sensitivity
 Another way to assess a model's performance is with sensitivity, also called recall.
 Sensitivity is the converse statement of precision.
 It would say "If a loan is actually high_risk, would the model classify it high_risk?"
 Here is the formula for sensitivity:

 <img src="Resources/sensitivity.png" alt="sensitivity" style="height:50px;"/>

 The model with the best recall/sensitivity was again AdaBoost with a recall of 0.91 for high_risk and 0.94 for low_risk.
-This means that loans that were actually high_risk were classified high_risk 91% of the time and loans that were actually low_risk were classified low_risk 94% of the time.
+This means the following:
+* 91% of true "high risk" loans were classified "high risk"
+* 9% of true "high risk" loans were classfied "low risk"
+* 94% of the "low risk" loans were classified "low risk"
+* 6% of the "low risk" loans were classified as "high risk"

 ### F1 Score
 The F1 score is a way of combining the precision and recall of the model, and it is defined as the harmonic mean of the model’s precision and recall.
 Here is the formula for F1: